Updated: Nov 20

 Date of Publication: 04/04/2023

-Have you tried to take a critical look at marketing?
+Have you tried to take a critical look at marketing from consumers perspective?

 If you haven't tried it, keep reading this article to find out.
 Marketing affects our lives in individual and social dimensions.
 In particular, these impacts are not only local or national.
 They also occur in international and global dimensions.